mendix/docs/content/ats/howtos/ht-version-2/create-datadriven-test-case-2.md

 ## 1 Introduction

-This how-to explains data driven testing, a functionality of ATS.
-With data driven testing, you can run the same test case with different data sheets, without manually entering the new information in the case.
-ATS Executes a test case for each record in the master data set.
+This how-to explains data-driven testing, a functionality of ATS.
+With data-driven testing, you can run the same test case with different data sheets without manually entering the new information in the case.
+ATS executes a test case for each record in the master data set.

 **This how-to will teach you  how to do the following**

--	Create a master data set with different datasheets in ATS
+* Create a master data set with different datasheets in ATS
--   Create an excel file to upload in ATS
+* Create an Excel file to upload in ATS
--	Create a master data set using excel file
+* Create a master data set using an Excel file
--	Use the master data set in a test case
+* Use the master data set in a test case
--   Understand the result log of a data-driven test case
+* Understand the result log of a data-driven test case

-This how-to uses the company expenses app as an example.
-In this how-to you create data for the following fields in the company expenses app.
+This how-to uses the Company Expenses app as an example.
+In the how-to, you will create data for the following fields in the Company Expenses app:

-1. Amount
+* Amount
-2. Date
+* Date
-3. Type
+* Type
-4. Description
+* Description

 ![](attachments/create-datadriven-test-case/dataset-fields-company-expenses-app.png)